AABearBots/First-Closed-Doors-Competition/README.md

 DefaultEndpointsProtocol=https;AccountName=aayourbot;AccountKey=o1+ImM1zafasYOgf6Npmza+oGDjf7R2dRFEfXv7zF9krgIlgXtUCrNQE+UjAq3DR9u7JdFi684Wl/DWJlLvnwyWT9Q==;EndpointSuffix=core.windows.net
 ```

-Create a folder named _Connection-Strings_ at the same level of the platform's repository (out of the folder AACloudPlatform).
+Create a folder named _Connection-Strings_ at the same level of the platform's repository (out of the folder AACloud).
 Inside it, create a subfolder named _Production_.

 Open Notepad or any other basic text editor and create a file with the following content, making sure you place the supplied connection string in the appropriate place: